 "I couldn't do it because you didn't do this..."

-Instead of apologizing for disappointing you, they'll focus on your anger or disappointment as if it is an affront to them.
-They might minimize your feelings or distort what they agreed to.
-They claim to "forget" what you've asked them to do, but never take steps to improve their "forgetfulness."
+Instead of apologizing for disappointing you, they'll focus on your anger or disappointment.
+They might minimize your disappointment or distort what they agreed to.
+Or they claim to "forget" but never take steps to improve their memory.

 Approaches to emotional abuse therapy